fbpx

 Any SVCE customer who meets PG&E’s solar participation requirements is eligible for an SVCE solar program.
 The timing of when your solar was installed will dictate the version of the solar program that you enroll in.
 Generally, this includes customers with renewable electric generation systems (such as solar, wind, biogas and fuel cell installations) that are less than 1,000 kW.
 A typical residential installation is 4-5 kW, and the typical commercial installation is 100-200 kW.

-Silicon Valley Clean Energy’s solar program is only available to customers within the SVCE service area.
+Silicon Valley Clean Energy’s solar programs are only available to customers within the SVCE service area.

 solar panels on a home